cherurg/ngrx-component-compilation-bug/README.md

 ```

-As a super urgent work around for this problem, I created a library in our internal repo with the same code but I removed all barrel files (`index.ts`), and it worked for me:
+As a super urgent workaround for this problem, I created a library internally with the same code but I removed all barrel files (`index.ts`), and it worked for me:

 ```